Japan Tour - Gardens of Japan

 Shopping at the covered Nishiki Market, which includes a selection of local food stalls.
 The Isetan and Takashimaya department stores are also excellent for shopping and both have vast food halls.

-Thursday 9th November Kyoto: Visit the beautiful Arashiyama district for viewing the autumn leaves and enjoy the view across the Oi River and the nearby Sagano bamboo grove.
+Thursday 9th November Kyoto: Visit the beautiful Arashiyama district for viewing the autumn leaves and enjoy the view across the Katsura River and the nearby Sagano bamboo grove.
 Visit some of the temples and gardens.
 The nearby Ryoanji Temple is the site of Japan's most famous rock garden.

 Optional: Day trip to the world heritage site at Nara.
 At Nara there is both Todai-ji temple (with the world's largest bronze Buddha), and Kagusa Shinto shrine.
 There are sacred deer roaming the park and some excellent souvenir shopping options.